Gaps in the Milnor-Moore spectral sequence and the Hilali conjecture: Abstract

 \section{Abstract}

-In his study of Halperin's toral-rank conjecture, M. R. Hilali conjectured that for any simply connected rationally elliptic space $X$, one must have $dim\pi _*(X)\otimes \mathbb{Q} \leq dimH^*(X,\mathbb{Q})$.
-Let $(\Lambda V, d)$ denote a Sullivan minimal model of $X$ and $d_k$ the first non-zero homogeneous part of the differential $d$.
-In this paper, we use spectral sequence arguments to prove that if $(\Lambda V, d_k)$ is elliptic, then, there is no gaps in the $E_{\infty}$ term of the Milnor-Moore spectral sequence of $X$.
-Consequently, we confirm the Hilali conjecture when $V = V^{odd}$ or else when $k\geq 3$ and $(\Lambda V, d_k)$ is elliptic.
+Let $X$ be a simply connected CW-complex, $(\Lambda V, d)$ its minimal Sullivan model, and $d_k$ the first non-zero homogeneous part of the differential $d$.
+In this paper, assuming $(\Lambda V, d_k)$ elliptic, we prove that there isn't any gap in the $E_{\infty}$-term of the Minor-Moore spectral sequence of $X$.
+Consequently, we first deduce that in the cohomology $H^*(X,\mathbb{Q})$ there is no $e_0$-gap and secondly, we confirm the Hilali conjecture when $V = V^{odd}$ or else when $k\geq 3$.
+This last result generalizes that of \cite{HM08} where $d$ is strictly homogeneous.